SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

   - So called  "magic numbers" are left in code - those numerical constants should be replaced with "C" preprocessor macro
 {{< /hint >}}

-_This tutorial is based on tasks and code examples provided by student Mariusz Kowalski._
 ## Thread Management

 ### Creating Threads